cedricss/reactive.how/rxjs/pipeable-operators-vs-dot-chaining.md

 ## RxJS 6 beta and rx-compat

 RxJS 6 is coming soon.
-If you have a code base dot-chaining operators, you can still use it thanks to the compatibility package.
+If you have a code base with dot-chaining operators, you can still use it thanks to the compatibility package.
 It adds operators to Observable.prototype and creation methods to Observable:

 ```
 $ npm install rxjs@beta